mehanoid/switch_user_page/README.md

 # SwitchUserPage

-This gem provides ready to user page for switching users in development/staging environment in your Ruby on Rails project.
+This gem provides ready to use page for switching users in development/staging environment in your Ruby on Rails project.

 ## Install

-Add in Gemfile.
+Add to Gemfile.
 ```ruby
 group :development, :staging do
   gem 'switch_user'